2i2c-org/docs/about/service-objectives.md

 This page describes the **Service Level Objectives** (SLOs) of 2i2c's infrastructure services[^slos].
 These are our goals in running infrastructure for the communities that we serve.
 They indicate what our users can expect when using the infrastructure we support.
-They will evolve over time as we get feedback from communities we serve, and learn more about how to best deliver impact via our services.
+They will evolve over time as we get feedback and learn how to best deliver impact via our services.

 :::{note}
 2i2c does not currently have a **Service Level Agreement** (SLAs), and the SLOs here are not legally-binding.